Edwin Liu

-Edwin Liu (劉文雄) is the current president of Industrial Technology Research Institute (ITRI).
-He was previously the Senior Vice President of Smart Grid & Grid Management at Nexant, Inc. He also held various technical and management positions at Quanta Technology, Bechtel, PG&E, Siemens, and Control Data Corporation (CDC).
-Edwin Liu is an IEEE Fellow and once served as Chairman of its Computer and Analytical Methods Subcommittee.
+Edwin Liu (劉文雄) is a Taiwanese businessman who is the current president of Industrial Technology Research Institute (ITRI).
+He was previously the senior vice president of Smart Grid & Grid Management at Nexant, Inc. He also held various technical and management positions at Quanta Technology, Bechtel, PG&E, Siemens, and Control Data Corporation (CDC).
+Edwin Liu is an IEEE Fellow and once served as chairman of its Computer and Analytical Methods Subcommittee.

+Education

+Liu graduated from National Taiwan University with a bachelor's degree in electrical engineering, then completed doctoral studies in the United States, where he earned his Ph.D. from the University of California, Berkeley, in electrical engineering and information engineering.